ku-sldg/plih/_simple/3-Failure.md

 3. Using `typeof` implement a function `typecheck` that accepts an expression and a type and returns true if the expression has that type.
 4. Add multiplication and division to the `ABE` interpreter with run-time error handling.
 Update definitions for concrete syntax, abstract syntax, inference rules for `eval`, and implementations.
 If you can implement divide by zero error catching, do so.
 5. Add multiplication and division to the `ABE` interpreter with type checking.
 Update definitions for concrete syntax, abstract syntax, inference rules for `eval` and `typeof`, and implementations.
 If you can implement divide by zero error catching in `typeof`, do so.
+6. Rewrite `evalErr` to use `Maybe` instead of `Either`.
+Recall that `Maybe` is a built-in Haskell construct with constructors `Just` and `Nothing` that allow returning just a value or nothing at all.
+Are there advantages or disadvantages to using `Maybe`?

 ## Source